 ED 209 EDUCATIONAL PSYCHOLOGY - ADOLESCENT presents theories of development, learning, and motivation in the context of the early adolescent and adolescent student.
 This course includes a field experience component.
+Students must register for ED 211 concurrently with this course.
 3 credits.